opensafely-core/ehrql/docs/reference/backends.md

 # Backends

 Dataset definitions written in ehrQL can be run inside different secure environments, managed by different providers of EHR data.

-For each such secure environment there is a corresponding "backend" defined in ehrQL.
+For each such secure environment, there is a corresponding "backend" defined in ehrQL.
+Each ehrQL backend:

-This specifies what datasets are available inside each secure environment and does the necessary translation work to allow the same dataset definition to run against data modelled in different ways and stored in different systems.
+* specifies the datasets available inside each secure environment
+* does the necessary translation work to allow the same dataset definition to run against data modelled in different ways and stored in different systems

 When writing a dataset definition you don't need to explicitly reference any particular backend.
 But, as not every dataset is available in every